 GetTokenAsync extension method on

-HttpContext class. setting this property will be save token on
+HttpContext class, somthing like this . setting this property will be save token on

 AuthenticationProperties of HttpContext. this method returns null if